Teaching Technique - Laying the foundation for sporting excellence

 Brian Grasso explains what coaches need to consider when they are helping an athlete develop a sport-specific skill

 Demonstrating good technique from a sporting perspective involves applying optimal movement ability in order to accomplish or solve a particular task effectively.
 A young athlete, for instance, who demonstrates sound technical ability while running in getting from point A to point B in an effective manner.

 The technical abilities demonstrated in a given sport can be categorized based on the rules or requirements of that sport:

 How efficiently an athlete learns the technical skills of a sport, strength training exercise or movement is determined by several variables:

-Critical to note within this topic are the methods being employed by the Coach/Trainer to teach new techniques.
-With the lack of stringent regulations at the youth sport coaching level and the youth training industry, it is certainly more than fair to consider the quality of instruction being given:
+Critical to note within this topic is the methods being employed by the Coach/Trainer to teach new techniques.
+With the lack of stringent regulations at the youth sports coaching level and the youth training industry, it is certainly more than fair to consider the quality of instruction being given: